My Plantiful Cooking

 • Pour dressing over your rehydrated wakame and toss to coat.
 Give it a taste and add more seasonings, if needed.

 • Optionally, top it with toasted sesame seeds and chopped green onions.
-Your chuka wakame salad is ready to be enjoyed!
+Serve immediately, or chill until ready to serve.

 Notes